 The GDPR gives rights to individuals regarding the personal data organisations hold about them.
 Everybody working for Chambers must be familiar with these rights and adhere to Chambers’ procedures to uphold these rights.

 These rights include:

-Data Subjects may make Subject Access Requests relating to their personal data.
+Data Subjects may make Subject Access Requests relating to their data.
 Our Subject Access Request Policy describes how we will ensure that our response to the request complies with the requirements of the GDPR.

 Accuracy of Data